 The provider has sufficient managers and management systems in place for ensuring effective oversight of the service.
 Information about the number and types of foster care placements available, as well as those required, is known to the service.
 Details of foster care reviews, placement breakdowns, complaints, allegations and the level of unmet need for children and families in the service is regularly gathered, analysed and plans for addressing these are evaluated.
 Information gained informs the allocation of resources within the service and the provider proactively plans to ensure every child, family and foster carer receives the service they require.
 Managers are aware of any gaps in service provision, or unmet needs, and develop plans for the service to meet these needs, including where required sourcing additional resources, placements or private services.
-The provider ensures that every foster carer has an allocated link social worker.
-When a situation arises where a foster carer is unallocated, a contingency plan is in place.
-Gaps in capacity are dealt with promptly and effectively to ensure the impact for foster carers or children placed with them is minimal.
+The provider ensures that every child, family or foster carer has an allocated social worker.
+When a situation arises where a child, family or foster carer is unallocated a contingency plan is in place and this is dealt with promptly and effectively to ensure the impact for a child, family or foster carers is minimal.